ProvableHQ/welcome/documentation/leo/03_language.md

 ## Core Functions

 Core functions are functions that are built into the Leo language.
-They are used to perform cryptographic operations such as hashing, commitment, and random number generation.
+They are used to check assertions and perform cryptographic operations such as hashing, commitment, and random number generation.

 ### Assert and AssertEq